Deepk1805/PROJECT-Book_marketPlace/README.md

 A full-stack web application for buying and selling books.
 Built with React.js, Node.js, Express, and MongoDB.

+> **Latest Update**: User registration functionality has been fixed and improved with comprehensive error handling and validation.

 ## Features

 - User authentication (register/login)